Yxuuuuuu/progress-journal-Yxu/README.md

 @ Sep 12 2024
-I keept learning on GDscript.
+I kept learning on GDscript.
 I learned how to create and define a variable and how to edit it by + - * / var name = 10 name*=10 name-=5